cooperdk/Multicompare/README.md

 # MultiCompare

-**MultiCompare** is a specialized, synchronized image viewer designed for photographers, AI image creators and editors.
+**MultiCompare** is a completely portable specialized *synchronized image viewer and handler* designed for photographers, AI image creators and editors.
 It allows you to visually compare images across multiple folders simultaneously.

 Unlike standard viewers, MultiCompare features a **Smart Filtering Engine** that automatically groups files **by filename**.
 It ignores unmatched files and only presents sets of images that exist with the same base filename in at least two of the selected folders, making it perfect for comparing batch generated AI images, different edits, or raw-vs-jpg workflows.